Generic Name: glatiramer (gla-TIR-a-mer)

-- An extra patient leaflet is available with Copaxone.
+- An extra patient leaflet and detailed instructions for use is available with Copaxone.
 Talk to your pharmacist if you have questions about this information.

 - Copaxone is usually given as an injection at your doctor's office, hospital, or clinic.
 If you will be using Copaxone at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Copaxone.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

-- Do not use Copaxone if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use Copaxone if it contains particles, is cloudy or discolored, or if the syringe is cracked or damaged.

-- Rotate your injection site every day.
+- Inject Copaxone under the skin, NOT into a muscle or vein.
+Inject into the stomach, thigh, upper arm, or outer hip.
+Rotate injection sites with each dose of Copaxone.
 This will help to decrease the risk of skin damage at the injection site.